The Inseparables: An Extraordinary Adventure of Puppets in New York

 Very largely inspired by Toy Story, Don Quixote and Pinocchio, The Inseparables masterfully moves from 3D (for the action) to 2D (for Don’s daydreams), from classical references to modern music, while transforming the banality of everyday life into extraordinary heroic challenges.
 All at a brisk pace and with humor that is sometimes deliciously absurd, sometimes pragmatically childish.
 During this epic, supported by choreography by Chris Marques, adults will delight in the references to John Lennon (“A dream you live alone remains just a dream, a dream you live together becomes reality”) or Cyrano de Bergerac (tirades and a peninsular nose), while the children will enjoy the pranks of raccoons, the raps of DJ Doggy Dog, the ravings of Don or references to Jack and the Beanstalk.

-The result turns out to be entertaining, breathtaking, full of kindness and even sometimes a little philosophical (“It’s in change that we see the hero’s journey”), while joyfully demolishing prejudices about people we don’t know. .
+The result turns out to be entertaining, breathtaking, full of kindness and even sometimes a little philosophical (“It’s in change that we see the hero’s journey”), while joyfully demolishing prejudices regarding people we don’t know. .
 A beautiful ode to imagination, which honors Belgian cinema and is truly timely for the end-of-year celebrations.

 Reserved game: a banal comedy to watch with neurons asleep in front of your television rather than in a theater